 - Incorrect payment statuses

-- Outdated information.
+- Outdated information

-If you find an error or inaccuracy you can lodge a free formal dispute with a single bureau, or all of them if it’s on all three reports.
-Instructions for filing disputes and the information you need to supply can be found on the respective websites.
+If you find an error or inaccuracy in your credit report, you can lodge a free formal dispute to get it corrected.
+Depending on which reports show the error, you can file with one or all the bureaus.
+Instructions for filing credit report disputes, and the information you will need to provide as evidence, can be found on the respective websites.

 3. Pay bills on time

 If an unpaid bill goes into debt collection that’s even worse as it can stay on your credit report for seven years.
 Set up automatic payments or a calendar reminder to pay bills on time.

 4. Minimize credit card spending

-In the months leading up to applying for a home mortgage, concentrate on paying off the majority of your credit card weekly, rather than on the due date.
-You don’t know exactly when a lender will pull your credit report to get a snapshot of your account balances.
+You might consider paying off your credit card weekly, rather than on the due date since you can’t predict when a lender will pull your credit report to get a snapshot of your account balances.

-5. Think before opening new credit
+5. Think before opening new credit (or halting it)

-Give us a call at 855-205-0599
+Give us a call at 855-205-0599.